Survival Tips for Clothing Emergencies - Use a Sewing Kit

-You never know when a clothing emergency may happen.
-You could be on your way to a job interview, to work, a hot date, or to a special event, when all of a sudden you look down and discover a missing botton, a frayed hem, or some other clothing abnormality that should not be.
+You never know when clothing emergencies will happen.
+You could be on your way to work, a hot date, or to a special event when all of a sudden you look down and discover a missing botton, a frayed hem, or some other clothing abnormality that should not be.

 You may notice the clothing emergency at a time when it looks like there is practically nothing you can do about it.
 For example, sometimes a clothing emergency is one that could happen just before your coveted job interview.
-Imagine you are waiting in the lobby with others for the interview process to start when out of the corner of your eye you notice one side of the hem of your skirt is hanging longer than the other.
-Even worse, a line of thread from your hem is loose.
+Imagine you are waiting in the lobby with others for the interview process to start when out of the corner of your eye you notice one side of the hem of your skirt hanging longer than the other with a long stray piece of thread clearly visible.
 You are already nervous because of the job interview -- now you are really uncomfortable and began to worry about your dreaded hanging hem.

 These are just a few examples of clothing emergencies.
 Actually, clothing emergencies can happen any place when it is least expected.
-A clasp or botton could become loose on your top, or a seam could unravel on your blouse.
+A clasp or botton could become disengaged or a seam on your otherwise impeccable clothing could become loose.
 All types of unexpected clothing disasters could happen, sometimes at the most inopportune moments.
 There is no need to panic though.
 The good news is there is a solution for clothing emergencies that is not expensive and will not take up much of your time.

 Solution for Clothing Emergencies

 Choosing a Sewing Kit

-The sewing kit of your choice depends on your preferences.
-You may prefer a sewing kit that is durable and large enough to not be misplaced easily.
-On the other hand, you may choose a small sewing kit to fit in your pockets or purse.
+The sewing kit you choose depends on your preferences.
+For instance, you may prefer a sewing kit that is durable and large enough to not be misplaced easily.
+On the other hand, you may choose a small sewing kit that will fit in your pockets or purse.
 A sewing kit that measures 7 inches long, 4 inches wide and 2 inches deep could be the size you prefer.
 The smaller kits have their advantages as well, including ease of handling and portability.